Offers Video ConferencingTap to Call This Lawyer

 - - Current

-- BOOT CAMP: Foreclosure and Loan Workout Procedures, Foreclosure Boot Camp, Princeton, New Jersey
+- Foreclosure and Loan Workout Procedures, Foreclosure Boot Camp, National Business Institute, Inc.

 - Q. I filed chapter 13 it was dismissed so I filed 13 again that was dismissed so I filed chapter 7 it was accepted but home

-- A: This depends greatly on the timing and more specific review of the legal issues involved.
 The Chapter 7 Trustee likely chose to "abandon" the trustee's interest in the property due to a lack of equity.
 When certain documents were filed and a discharge entered, depending on any prior orders in the 2 Chapter 13 cases you filed, that likely allowed the foreclosing plaintiff to complete a sale of the property.
-It would be strongly recommended that you review with an experienced attorney as soon as possible to determine if you have any legal rights or options at this time.

 - Q. What do I file in bankruptcy court or district court to stop a creditor from receiving double payments?